prakhs123/read-epub-from-azure-tts/README.md

 ```

 ## Arguments:
+* html-file: Optinal.
+Path to HTML file or HTML link for converting to speech.
-* epub-file: Required.
+* epub-file: Optional.
 Path to the EPUB file to convert to speech.
-* item-page: Required.
+* item-page: Optional.
 Index of the page in the EPUB file to convert to speech.

 To process the ssml strings and tokens, two variables are used: next-index and next-sub-index.